barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 </p>

 As you can see, ResNext building block is a fusion of residual block and Inception block.
-ResNeXt resembles Inception that input will go though several convolution path, the outputs of these path are merged by the addition, unlike the concatenation in Inception.
+ResNeXt resembles Inception that input will go though several convolution paths, the outputs of these paths are merged by the addition, unlike the concatenation in Inception.
 Before leaving the block, it will be added with the input like the ResNet in order to produce the overall output of the block.
-All the path in the ResNeXt block share the same *topology*, which help to simplify the hyper-parameters tuning.
+All the paths in the ResNeXt block share the same *topology*, which helps to simplify the hyper-parameters tuning.
 >The transformations to be aggregated are all of the same topology.
 This design allows us to extend to any large number of transformations without specialized design.